 * Produced by Centreville High School, Clifton, Virginia, June 2018.

-* Scheduled to be produced by Playwright’s Playground Festival, Spokane Stage Left Theatre, Spokane, Washington, October 2018.
+* Produced by Playwright’s Playground Festival, Spokane Stage Left Theatre, Spokane, Washington, October 2018.

 SECOND ADAM AND THE DEAD EARTH

 Two environmental activists break into a zoo and kidnap the last two known specimens of an endangered species of lizard.
 Their intent is to release the creatures back into the wild — but their motivations differ.
 He wants them to repopulate; she wants them to die to make a statement.
 The conflict plays out in a cheap motel room somewhere between the zoo and the release site.
 See also: “Second Eve and the Dead Earth,” which is same script, but with genders flipped.
 Cast: Two — one male, one female.
 Running time: Ten to twelve minutes.

 Two environmental activists break into a zoo and kidnap the last two known specimens of an endangered species of lizard.
 Their intent is to release the creatures back into the wild — but their motivations differ.
 She wants them to repopulate; he wants them to die to make a statement.
 The conflict plays out in a cheap motel room somewhere between the zoo and the release site.
 See also: “Second Adam and the Dead Earth,” which is same script, but with genders flipped.
 Cast: Two — one male, one female.
 Running time: Ten to twelve minutes.

 A series of monologues by each of the seven deadly sins, in the traditional order of increasing importance: lust, gluttony, sloth, greed, wrath, envy, and pride.
 Cast: Seven — all non-gender but lust is best done as female.
 Running time: Ten minutes.